oumaimakhlifi/pygoat/README.md

-## 🚀 Updated Version of This Project
+## 🚀 Updated Version of This Project by Khlifi Oumaima
 ### 🔧 Correction of All Incompatibility Issues